Heat of Reaction

-The heat of reaction which is also known as Reaction Enthalpy that is the difference in the enthalpy of a specific chemical reaction that is obtained at a constant pressure.
+The heat of reaction is also known as Reaction Enthalpy.
+The difference in the enthalpy of a specific chemical reaction is obtained at a constant pressure.
 It is the thermodynamic unit of measurement applied in measuring the total amount of energy per mole either produced or released in a reaction.

-Please note that the amount of heat energy before and after the chemical change remains same.
+Please note that the amount of heat energy before and after the chemical change remains the same.
 In other words, the heat lost or gained in a reacting system is equal to heat lost or gained in the surrounding.

 Therefore, the heat of reaction formula is given by

 c is the specific heat capacity of the medium,

 ΔT is the difference in temperature of the medium.

 Calculate the heat change which accompanies the combustion of ethanol when a certain mass of a substance is burnt in air to raise the temperature of 200g of water initially at 28oC to 42oC, given that the specific heat capacity of water is 4.2Jg-1K-1.

 According to the question, a certain mass of ethanol is burnt to raise the temperature of the water, which means heat absorbed by water is evolved from the combustion reaction of ethanol.

 Heat lost in the combustion reaction is equal to heat gain by water.

 Quantity of heat changed can be given by